Deep Reinforcement Learning for Traveling Purchaser Problems: Policy Network

 \subsection{Policy Network Architecture}

-As aforementioned, at each decision step $t$, the policy network $\theta$ takes the state $s_t$ (consisting of the TPP instance $U$ being solved, which is represented as a bipartite graph, the partial route $\pi^t$, and the remaining demand $d^t$) as input, and outputs a distribution $p_{\theta}(a_t | s_t)$ over the actions $a_t \in A_t$ to decide the next node to visit.
-The architecture of our policy network is illustrated as Figure \ref{fig_2}.
+As described above, at each decision step $t$, the policy network, denoted as $\theta$, takes as input the state $s_t$ (consisting of the TPP instance $U$ being solved, which is represented as a bipartite graph, the partial route $\pi^t$, and the remaining demand $d^t$), and outputs a distribution $p_{\theta}(a_t | s_t)$ over the actions $a_t \in A_t$, determining the next node to visit.
+The architecture of our policy network is illustrated in Figure \ref{fig_2}.
 The policy network is composed of 1) an input embedding module, 2) a market encoder, and 3) a decoder.

-The encoding process is designed based on the structure of bipartite graph.
-Specifically, the input embedding module takes the bipartite graph representation of instance $U$ as input, performing message-passing along edges and producing high-dimensional embeddings for the market and product nodes.
-Then, the market node embeddings are processed through the market encoder to extract further information for the TPP instance.
-After the encoding process, the decoder is executed iteratively to construct the route in a sequential manner.
-Specifically, at each decision step $t$, the decoder receives a decoding context, which contains the embeddings of the bipartite graph and the dynamic part of current state $s_t$ (i.e., $\pi^t$ and $d^t$) as input.
-It then outputs a distribution $p_{\theta}(a_t \mid s_t)$, i.e., the policy, from which an action $a_t$ is selected, determining the next node to visit, and the dynamic part $\pi^t$ and $d^t$ of the state are updated to start the next decoding step.
-Note that given a TPP instance $U$, the bipartite graph representation of $U$ is fixed throughout the state transitions in a complete MDP.
-Therefore, we execute the input embedding module and market encoder only once in the initial state, and then execute the decoder iteratively with the decision steps of the MDP.
-In the following, we will present a detailed introduction to the three components of our policy network.
+The encoding process is designed to fully exploit the structure of bipartite graph.
+Specifically, the input embedding module takes the bipartite graph representation of instance $U$ as input, performing message-passing along edges to produce high-dimensional embeddings for the market and product nodes.
+These market node embeddings are then further processed through the market encoder to extract relevant information between each other.
+Following the encoding process, a decoder is executed iteratively to construct the route in a sequential manner.
+Specifically, at each decision step $t$, the decoder receives a decoding context that contains the embeddings of the bipartite graph and the dynamic part of current state $s_t$ (i.e., $\pi^t$ and $d^t$) as input.
+Based on this, the decoder outputs a distribution $p_{\theta}(a_t \mid s_t)$, i.e., the policy, from which an action $a_t$ is selected, determining the next node to visit.
+The dynamic part $\pi^t$ and $d^t$ of the state are updated accordingly, starting the next decoding step.
+Since the bipartite graph representation of $U$ is fixed throughout the state transitions in a complete MDP, we execute the input embedding module and market encoder only once at the initial state, and then the decoder is executed iteratively with each decision step of the MDP.
+In the following of this section, we provide a detailed introduction to the three components of our policy network.